Get insider access

 Logitech MX ERGO

 The Logitech MX ERGO is a better ergonomic trackball mouse for office use than the Logitech ERGO M575.
-The MX ERGO feels better-built and has a rechargeable battery.
-It also has more programmable inputs, a scroll wheel with L/R tilt buttons, and better click latency when using Bluetooth.
+The MX ERGO feels better built and has a rechargeable battery.
+It also has more programmable inputs and a scroll wheel with L/R tilt buttons.
 On the other hand, the ERGO M575 is heavier and uses an AA battery.
 Both mice are very well-suited for palm grip, but those with small hands may not be able to reach all buttons using a claw grip with the M575.

 Kensington Expert Mouse Wireless Trackball